-All of these feelings are normal and ok, but they can be overwhelming for both the kids and their caregivers who don’t know how to help.
+All of these feelings are normal and ok, but they can be overwhelming for children and their caregivers who don’t know how to help.

 Here are my Top 8 Tips for Helping Kids Deal with Anxiety about the First Day of School:

 Most schools have Open House where you can go meet the teacher, find out where their classroom will be, and learn what to expect on the first day.
 This might help kids who are nervous about not knowing what to expect, especially if they see that some of their friends are in the same class.